 Break It Gently

-I never really enjoyed puerh until I started using gaiwans and smaller sized teapots.
-Part of this was because it’s really hard to measure out teaspoons of a compressed tea.
-Gongfu preparation usually calls for weighing the tea.
-This is more accurate and a much easier way of measuring your tea.
+I never really enjoyed puerh until I started using gaiwans and smaller-sized teapots.
+Part of this was because it’s really hard to measure out teaspoons of compressed tea.
+I always wound up using way too much tea or not nearly enough.
+The gongfu style of tea preparation usually calls for weighing the tea.
+This is a more accurate and much easier way of measuring your tea.